 Wakefield Westgate first opened in 1856.
 Since then, the station was rebuilt and modernised with new facilities between 2009 and 2013.

-Officially, the current Westgate station that is in use today opened on the 3rd of February in 2014.
-The new station was built 300 yards north from the original.
+Officially, the current Westgate station that’s in use today opened on the 3rd of February in 2014 and was built 300 yards north from the original.
 It’s now possible to reach London in less than two hours from Wakefield Westgate.
 This train service runs every half hour.

-The station also provides services to other parts of England.
-These include Leeds, York, Newcastle, and Edinburgh.
+The station also provides services to other parts of England including Leeds, York, Newcastle, and Edinburgh.
 Wakefield Westgate offers it’s passengers a choice of refreshment.
 Inside there is a Greggs, Costa, Subway, and a newsagent.

-The city of Wakefield has many educational facilities.
-This ranges from nursery schools to universities.
+The city of Wakefield has many educational facilities ranging from nursery schools to universities.
 In total there are 128 primary schools, 34 secondary schools, 22 sixth forms / colleges, and 164 universities.

 Within the city centre is a public school for boys.
 This is called Queen Elizabeth I Grammar School which was founded in 1591.
-The school has former students who have gone on to become famous.
-These students include rugby player Mike Tindall, Andy Cato of Groove Armada, and football chairman Adam Pearson.
+The school has former students who have gone on to become famous such as rugby player Mike Tindall, Andy Cato of Groove Armada, and football chairman Adam Pearson.

 Colleges in Wakefield

 Wakefield College was founded in 1868.
 It provides higher education in the city and has around 10,000 students currently studying there.

 In the 1950’s it was known as Wakefield Technical College.
 This changed in the early 60’s to Wakefield Technical and Art College, and again in 1973 to Wakefield College of Technology and Arts.
 In total, there are currently two main campuses which are the Wakefield Campus and the Castleford Campus.